evgenyb/iac-workshops/azure-load-balancing-options/labs/lab-03/readme.md

 ![img](images/14.png)

-Or you can use `az cli` to get the public IP address of the Application Gateway.
+Or, you can use `az cli` to get the public IP address of the Application Gateway.

 ```powershell
 # get public ip address of application gateway
 az network public-ip show -n iac-ws2-agw-pip -g iac-ws2-rg  --query ipAddress -otsv
 ```
-Now, let's use curl to test application gateway.
+Now, let's use `curl` to test application gateway.

 ```powershell
 # get public ip address of application gateway